TyersLab-SickKids/proteinmpnn-redesign/README.md

 ```
 Where `filter_scores.sh` calls `calculate_plddt.py` ~~and `calculate_rmsd.py`~~.

-**UPDATE:** We recommend manually calculating the Calpha RMSD in PyMol.
-Do not use the RMSD column in the output scores file, it has not been validated.
-To calculate RMSD in PyMol:
+**UPDATE:** We recommend manually calculating the Calpha RMSD in PyMOL.
+Do not use the RMSD column in the output scores file; it has not been validated.
+To calculate RMSD in PyMOL:

 ```
 align <af2_predicted_structure> and name CA, <original_pdb> and name CA